Why is the buy-to-let market shrinking?

 Buy and rent property in Canary Wharf

 Henry Wiltshire has great links with private and corporate clients, letting many properties in Canary Wharf to ensure good returns for landlords and investors.
-For rental property in E14, contact Natalie and the Canary Wharf team on 020 7001 9160.
+For rental property in E14, contact the Canary Wharf team on 020 7001 9160.